zhwa/mlir-example/book/Chapter-11-Attention.md

 }
 ```

 Addition handles residual connections (Chapter 12).
 Multiplication enables element-wise operations, including scaling.
 The Python API's `scale()` function uses `mul` to implement scaling by √d_k.
 Both operations are rank-generic: work on any-shaped tensors with compatible shapes.
-Like all transformer operations, they return tensor results that later bufferize to memrefs.

-## 11.3 Lowering Patterns: Tensor-First Linalg Lowering
+## 11.3 Lowering Patterns

-Operations defined, we now implement lowering—converting high-level `transformer.*` operations to MLIR's **Linalg dialect** using **tensor-based** operations.
-This tensor-first approach (consistent with Chapters 5-10) provides cleaner semantics: operations are pure functions returning new tensors rather than mutating output parameters.
-The bufferization pipeline (Section 11.5) later converts these tensor operations to efficient memref-based code.
+Operations defined, we now implement lowering—converting high-level `transformer.*` operations to MLIR's **Linalg dialect** using tensor operations.
+The transformer dialect provides domain-specific names (`transformer.matmul` is clearer than `linalg.matmul` in attention code) that immediately lower to linalg for optimization.
+The bufferization pipeline (Section 11.5) later converts these pure tensor operations to efficient memref-based execution code.

-**Design Philosophy**: The transformer dialect is a **thin wrapper** around linalg's tensor operations.
-Operations provide domain-specific names (`transformer.matmul` is clearer than `linalg.matmul` in attention code), but immediately lower to tensor-based linalg for optimization.
-This combines usability with performance while maintaining consistency with the architecture established in Chapters 5-10.

-### 11.3.1 Matrix Multiplication Lowering (Tensor-Based)
+### 11.3.1 Matrix Multiplication Lowering

 Matrix multiplication C = A @ B lowers to tensor-based linalg operations: